oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US02-FilterProductItemInCatalog.md

     </tr>
     <tr>
         <td>4a</td>
         <td>I can see the following message: “Sorry, we can’t find anything.
-Please, try another filters”. </td> <!-- TODO: Такое сообщение, или другое? -->
+Please, try another filters”. </td>
     </tr>
 </table>